vinaybommana/vinaybommana/README.md

 ### Hi there 👋

-#### I'm Vinay, currently working as Site Reliability Engineer - II at OpsRamp, Inc
+#### I'm Vinay, currently working as Site Reliability Engineer at redhat

 - I'm interested in Books and Programming